 - Easily scales from a large drink dispenser for party drinks to individual water bottles

 - Engages kids to learn more about nutrition and healthy living (and is more exciting than plain old water)

-- Creates a novelty to entice kids to eat more fresh fruits and vegetables (especially if they don’t normally like eating them!
+- Creates a novelty to entice kids to eat more fresh fruits and vegetables (especially if they don’t normally like eating them)

 Can you eat the fruit after infusing water?